nakmaura/freemarket_sample_73a/README.md

 ### Association
 - has_many :credit_cards
 - has_many:user_evaluations
-- belongs_to :destination
+- has_one :destination
-- belongs_to :sale
+- has_one :sale
-- belongs_to :point
+- has_one :point
 - has_many :todo_lists
 - has_many :notices

-has_many :favorites, dependent: :destroy has_many :items, dependent: :destroy has_many :favorited_items, through: :favorites, source: :item
+- has_many :favorites, dependent: :destroy
+- has_many :items, dependent: :destroy
 - has_many :comments
-- has_many :commented_items, through: :comments, source: :item

 ##credit_cardsテーブル
 |Column|Type|Options|